ADELAIDA V. SEVERSON, Ph.D, PRESIDENT/CEO

 Born and raised in Hawaii, Dr. Severson graduated with a B.A. in Journalism and International Relations from the University of Southern California.
 She received a Masters of Mass Communication and a Ph.D. in Public Administration from Arizona State University.
 Her background includes public relations, broadcast journalism, marketing, events management, philanthropy, and satellite communications.
-Additionally, she has traveled to 34 countries, including Vietnam and Cuba and continues to consult on international communications strategies.
+Additionally, she has traveled extensively, both internationally and domestically, to consult on communications strategies.

 Barry S. Severson, Principal and Vice President of Research and Development